The Transformative Power of Backbends in Yoga

 Shoulders and upper back (rhomboids, trapezius)

 Think of a backbend not as compressing the lower back, but as lengthening through the whole spine.
-You want to create space between each vertebra.
+We want to create space between each vertebra.
 Imagine a river of energy flowing from your tailbone to the crown of your head.

 Preparing the Body for Safe Backbends